|Nutrition Facts (per serving)|

 Ah, the cement mixer.
 It is both one of the most popular shot drinks and, quite honestly, one of the most disgusting.
 Why it remains popular is one of those great mysteries of the bar world.
 The reason may have a lot to do with the reaction of those who drink it and the laugh their friends get out of watching it all go down.

-The drink itself does not taste bad because citrus and cream are not a bad combination.
+The drink itself does not taste bad because citrus and cream are not a poor combination.
 The real problem is the texture; it is named the cement mixer because it's imagined to be a lot like drinking concrete (were you to try that, of course).
 If you have a tendency to gag on weird food textures, it may be best to avoid this one.
 It can be a hard drink to get down and there are tastier shooters, such as the Irish Car Bomb available.